azinke/astyx/readme.md

 The Astyx Hires dataset has 546 entries (from `0` to `545`).
 Each entry has lidar, radar, camera, calibration data as well as ground truth data.

-Just leav by examples here
+Just lead by examples here

 1. Plot the lidar point cloud of a given entry